 Who would be one of the leading US apparel makers?
 Kellwood would.
 The firm generates most of its sales from women's wear, including the Rebecca Taylor, David Meister, and Sag Harbor lines.
 It also makes and designs juniors and girls clothes and accessories.
 Its portfolio of about 20 brands also includes My Michelle, Baby Phat, Phat Farm, Rewind, and XOXO.
-(The Vince brand was spun off in 2013.)
 The company is a major supplier to department stores, as well as mass retailers, specialty boutiques, and catalogs.
 Kellwood also operates Rebecca Taylor-brand outlet stores across the US.
-A Sun Capital portfolio company, Kellwood has been adding contemporary brands, while shedding mainstream lines such as Koret.
+A Sun Capital portfolio company, Kellwood has been adding contemporary brands.

 Kellwood is based in Chesterfield, Missouri, and has additional offices in California and New York.